DMTF/Redfish-Tools/doc-generator/README_config_files.md

 Note that the names of some config keys differ from their command-line counterparts, as noted.
 Unless otherwise noted, the meaning of the parameter is the same as its command-line counterpart.
 The `uri_mapping` attribute is expected.
 All other attributes are optional in config files.

 - actions_in_property_table: Boolean.
 If true, omit "Actions" from the property tables.
 - add_toc: Boolean.
 If true, generate a table of contents and either substitute it for `[add_toc]` in the boilerplate (intro or postscript), or place it at the beginning of the output document.
-Makes sense only for HTML mode.
 If `[add_toc]` appears anywhere in the boilerplate, this flag is automatically set to true.
 - boilerplate_intro: location of a markdown file providing content to place at the beginning of the document (prior to the generated schema documentation).
 If a relative path, should be relative to the location of the config file.
 - boilerplate_postscript: location of a markdown file providing content to place at the end of the document (after to the generated schema documentation).
 If a relative path, should be relative to the location of the config file.
 - combine_multiple_refs: specifies a threshold at which multiple references to the same object within a schema will be moved into Property Details, instead of expanded in place.
 See below for more detail.